apache/mesos/docs/oversubscription.md

 > NOTE The QoS Controller must not block `corrections()`.
 Back the QoS
 > Controller with it's own libprocess actor instead.

-The QoS Controller informs the slave that particular corrective actions need to be made.
+The QoS Controller informs the agent that particular corrective actions need to be made.
 Each corrective action contains information about executor or task and the type of action to perform.